Medical Accounting & CPA Services

 Numbers are data.
 What any physician needs from his or her CPA is information.
 In many clinical situations, the numbers are information.
-In business situations, most numbers are data – the value a physician CPA brings to the medical practice is applying his or her knowledge, experience and judgment to turn data into information, information that is the basis for decision making.
+In business situations, most numbers are data – the value a medical CPA brings to the medical practice is applying his or her knowledge, experience and judgment to turn data into information, information that is the basis for decision making.

-Nontraditional Accounting Services
+Nontraditional Medical Accounting Services

 Finance Review Diagnostic business planning begins with the evaluation of the overall finances of the medical practice.
 Particular emphasis should be placed on charges, collections, adjustments, and other write offs.
 Is the practice growing or are the doctors working harder to maintain the same income level?

 Financial Percentages and Ratios Ongoing review of the practice’s gross collection percentage, net collection percentage, and accounts receivable ratio or days in A/R. Assess whether all these statistics are reasonable for the practice’s particular medical specialty.

 Overhead Review Compare each overhead category to the same overhead category from the prior year.
 Identify and question significant changes.
 In addition, decide how the practice’s overall overhead can be reduced in the upcoming year.

 Cost Accounting Every practice needs to know what it costs to render a particular service.
 These calculations should be prepared at least annually.

 Accounts Receivable Conduct an in-depth analysis of a current aging of the accounts receivable, with emphasis on payer aging’s.

 Managed care accounting Review all managed care plans to assess their profitability.
 If the plan’s rates or profitability are not acceptable, assess the potential for renegotiation.